Bon: Worldly gods and spirits

 The Bon cosmos contains numerous other deities, including Shangpo and Chucham (a goddess of water) who produced nine gods and goddesses.
 There is also the 360 Kékhö, who live on the mount Tisé (Kailash) and the 360 Werma deities.
 These are associated with the 360 days of the year.

 Another set of deities are the White Old Man, a sky god, and his consort.
 They are known by a few different names, such as the Gyalpo Pehar called “King Pehar”.
-Pehar is featured as a protecting deity of Zhangzhung, the center of the Bon religion.
+Pehar is featured as a protecting deity of Zhangzhung, the centre of the Bon religion.
 Reportedly, Pehar is related to celestial heavens and the sky in general.
 In early Buddhist times, Pehar transmogrified into a shamanic bird to adapt to the bird motifs of shamanism.
 Pehar's consort is a female deity known by one of her names as Düza Minkar.

 Bonpos cultivate household gods in addition to other deities and the layout of their homes may include various seats for protector deities.

-Chinese influence is also seen is some of the deities worshiped in Bon.
+Chinese influence is also seen is some of the deities worshipped in Bon.
 For example, Confucius is worshipped in Bon as a holy king and master of magic, divination and astrology.
 He is also seen as being a reincarnation of Tonpa Shenrab Miwoche, the legendary founder of Bon.

 In the Balti version of Bon in Baltistan, deities such as lha (gods), klu (serpents or dragons) and lhamo (goddesses) are worshipped, and many legends about these deities still exist among the local population.